IrvingZha0/lab-bcos/docs/System Contract Introduction.md

 Permission module are composite of 4 contracts: [TransactionFilterChain.sol](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/systemcontract/TransactionFilterChain.sol), [TransactionFilterBase.sol](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/systemcontract/TransactionFilterBase.sol), [AuthorityFilter.sol](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/systemcontract/AuthorityFilter.sol), [Group.sol](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/systemcontract/Group.sol).

-TransactionFilterChain.sol, the implementation of Filter pattern, provides an unified function - process - for permission checking.
+TransactionFilterChain.sol, the implementation of Filter pattern, provides a unified function - process - for permission checking.
 It holds an address list of Filter contract extends from TransactionFilterBase.
 All permissions will be checked by calling process function of each Filter contract in sequence.

 A process method is mandatory for each filter which is extend from its base contract - TransactionFilterBase.sol AuthorityFilter, inheriting TransactionFilterBase, checks user group's permission.